 5. What support will there be for my child’s overall well-being?

 All staff are fully aware of the need to meet a child’s overall well-being.
 Staff are extremely caring and make time to talk to and listen to children throughout the school day.
 Those deemed as being vulnerable for a variety of reasons are given particular attention and may be part of a nurture group or access an intervention targeted to meet their pastoral and social needs.

-Staff and in particular the SENDCo liaise closely with key professionals regarding medical needs.
+Staff and the SENDCO liaise closely with key professionals regarding medical needs.
 Staff are trained in supporting personal care.
 Individual Healthcare Plans are used to support children with medical needs (see policy).

-Staff follow academy policy and seek the advice of the SENDCo as needed to further encourage good behaviour.
+In terms of behaviour, staff follow academy policy and seek the advice of the SENDCO as needed to further encourage good behaviour.
 Advice is sought from external agencies as appropriate.
 Behaviour is monitored closely which allows us to intervene quickly when issues arise.